Hessian estimates for the conjugate heat equation coupled with the Ricci flow: Introduction

 \section{Introduction}

-In the literature there are extensive researches on derivative estimates for solutions to the heat equation or conjugate heat equation coupled with the Ricci flow; see for example \cite{BCP}, \cite{CH}, \cite{CTY}, \cite{EKNT}, \cite{HZ}, \cite{Hu}, \cite{Li}, \cite{P}, and \cite{Z06}.
+In the literature there are extensive researches on derivative estimates for solutions to the heat equation or conjugate heat equation coupled with the Ricci flow; see for example \cite{BCP}, \cite{Ca}, \cite{CH}, \cite{CTY}, \cite{C+}, \cite{EKNT}, \cite{H}, \cite{HZ}, \cite{Hu}, \cite{KZ}, \cite{Li}, \cite{N}, \cite{P}, and \cite{Z06}.

-In this note we obtain local and global Hessian estimates for the conjugate heat equation coupled with the Ricci flow.
-We are inspired by Han-Zhang \cite{HZ} and Liu \cite{Li}.
+In this short note we obtain some local and global upper bounds for the Hessian of a positive solution to the conjugate heat equation coupled with the Ricci flow.
+I was inspired by Han-Zhang \cite{HZ}.
 To state our results we first introduce some notations.
 Fix $T >0$.
 Let $(M, g(t))$, $t\in [0,T]$, be a (not necessarily complete) solution to Hamilton's Ricci flow

 on a manifold $M$ (without boundary) of dimension $n$.
 For any points $x, y \in M$, let $d(x, y,t)$ be the distance between $x$ and $y$ w.r.t. $g(t)$.
 For $(x_0,t_0)\in M\times (0,T]$, $r>0$, and $T'>0$, let